Quinta Monasterio is a family owned small winery located in the heart of Valle De Guadalupe in Ensenada, Mexico.

 The picture above is owner and winemaker Reynaldo Sr. talking with my aunt and uncle about his wines and vineyard family history.
 To be able to speak Spanish has definitely enhanced all of my travels and has produced different experiences than others.
 When speaking the language, I can ask questions that can lead me into different experiences and understanding of the culture or place I'm visiting.
 The picture above is an example of one of those moments where you are able to experience something from a different perspective because you speak the language.

 Quinta Monasterio also has three cottages for rent that are designed to fit the feel of the winery.
 One room in particular has walls that are made of oak barrels, giving it a rustic ranch feel.
 All guests are provided with breakfast and fresh squeezed orange juice outdoors, making your stay super cozy.
+You can find their rentals on Air bnb.

 I'm so excited to be returning to Quinta Monasterio and show you more of this wonderful place.